 Collage of archive images of the Camp (Courtesy of Wairarapa Archives)

-When the original idea was first floated, a handful of local history enthusiasts took up the challenge; however, the number of supporters has swelled such that it would be no exaggeration to claim that the whole community has moved in behind the project.
-Recently, a number of local, regional and national organisations have come to the party too.
+When the original idea was first floated, a handful of local history enthusiasts took up the challenge; however, the number of supporters swelled such that it would be no exaggeration to claim that the whole community moved in behind the project.
+A number of local, regional and national organisations came to the party too.
 Our collective efforts have seen the project come to spectacular fruition.

 It is especially important, as our country marks the centenary of the First World War, that we appropriately remember Featherston Military Camp and all who passed through it between 1916 and 1919.Former Minister for Arts, Culture & Heritage